LBerlin/NCFPS-MMA/README.md

 For any problems/bugs/issues/concerns please open an issue in the *Issues* tab above.

-## Mathematical Resources
+## Additional Resources

-An in-depth primer on this package's mathematic topics is available at http://www.ece.odu.edu/~sgray/fps-book/.
+- An in-depth primer on this package's mathematic topics is available at http://www.ece.odu.edu/~sgray/fps-book/.

 ## Acknowledgments